rngesus-wept/puflantu/artifacts/green_eggs.md

 ---

 Do you like / green eggs and ham?
-`Colbawe wibalwe-li ????? / somadezun na?`
+`Colbawe wibalwe-li veskepi / somadezun na?`
-(Missing word for "ham")

 ---